gabinsane/multimodal-vae-comparison/README.md

 ## Usage

+### Generate dummy dataset

+The code currently supports either images of size [64,64,3] or .pkl with arrays of format [dataset_size, 1D_array], the arrays can have an arbitrary size.
+We provide code to generate such dummy dataset, i.e. a set of images with colored objects, another matching set of images with corresponding color names and an attrs.pkl file with single number arrays that represent the color label.
+You can train with any pair from these three "modalities", just add the path to the dataset in appropriate arguments in the config.
+To generate your custom dataset, run:

+`python generate_dataset.py --size 10000`

+You can make the object colors or color names noisy by adding --noisytxt or --noisycol arguments.
+The generated data will be saved in the /data folder and is ready to train.

 ### Training

 The parameters can be set up via a .yml config or command line arguments - these are the same ones, but override the config.
 To train using the config, run: